-In this blog, you will learn what the purpose of a medical school resume is, what to include in your resume, and how to create a perfect resume to impress medical school admissions committees.
+In this blog, you will learn what the purpose of a medical school resume is, what to include in your resume, and how to create a perfect resume to make your medical school application stand out.
 Finally, you will get to read an outstanding example of a medical school resume!

-During the initial screening, most admissions committees will only scan your resume, looking for something that may catch their attention, while taking a closer look at your medical school personal statement, AMCAS Work and Activities, and other application components.
+However, most admissions committees will scan your resume, looking for something that may catch their attention, while taking a closer look at your medical school personal statement, AMCAS Work and Activities, and other application components.

 Some schools may even use automated systems to sort through the resumes, searching for certain keywords within the text that will pre-qualify the curriculum vitae or resume for further review.